nrf110/rx-http/readme.md

 Rx-HTTP is an HTTP library designed for native interoperability with [RxJS](https://github.com/Reactive-Extensions/RxJS).

-*This library is still in early development.
-It is not yet finished, tested, documented, nor anywhere near production-ready.*
+*This library is still in beta, and probably shouldn't be used in production yet.
+The API should be (mostly) stable and the first round of features has been implemented, but it is still light on tests and documentation.*

 ## Features
 - Simple builder pattern for requests